t3hi1a/detectAminoAcidSubstitutions/results/RESULTS_README.md

 - **sixtyTwenty.csv**: A detailed table showing the counts of each type of substitution observed in the study.
 This table is crucial for understanding the frequency and distribution of near-cognate and non-cognate substitutions.
 - **LogSixtyTwenty.png** and **SixtyTwenty.png**: These PNG files contain graphics representing the data in `sixtyTwenty.csv`.
 They provide a visual summary of substitution counts, making it easier to identify patterns and trends at a glance.

+### subs.csv
+Each row in the table represents 1 event detected of amino acid substitution.
+Must columns are identical to the ones at 'dependentPeptides.txt' table.
+Here's a description for each column:

+- Unnamed: 0: An identifier or index column that likely serves as an internal reference or unique identifier for each row.
+- bp_sequence: The base peptide sequence before any modification.
+- dp_sequence: The dependent peptide sequence after modification.
+- origin: The original amino acid in the base peptide sequence that was substituted.
+- destination: The new amino acid in the dependent peptide sequence after substitution.
+- substitution: The specific amino acid substitution from the original to the derived sequence.
+- mispairing: A boolean indicating whether there was a mispairing error - meaning that the substitution was near-cognate.
+- Leading razor protein: Identifier for the primary or most representative protein associated with the peptide.
+- position: The position of the amino acid substitution in the protein sequence.
+- error_position_in_pep: The position of the substitution within the peptide sequence.
+- Posterior error probability: The probability that a detected peptide is incorrect, calculated using a posterior probability approach.
+- Score: Andromeda score for the best associated MS/MS spectrum.
+- codon: The specific codon in the DNA sequence that codes for the amino acid in the peptide sequence.
+- Localization: Base peptide sequence combined with the localization
+- probability of possible canidates for the modification
+- Max Probability: The highest probability value associated with the substitution localization, indicating the most likely correct result.
+- Modification: MaxQuant identifies some dependent peptides as modifications, by they mass change only.
+This algorithm is less sensitive than ours.
+For example, change of isoleucine to aspargine would be detected as 'Deamidation', although isoleucine doesn't have an amide group.
+Our pipeline includes PTM filtering step that takes into account also the identity of the amino acid and it's position in the peptide/protein (C/N teminal)
+- dna_seq: The DNA sequence corresponding to the leading razor protein.
+- protein_seq: The complete leading razor protein sequence from which the peptide is derived.
+- bp_intensity: The intensity measurement of the base peptide sequence in the assay.
+- Unique (Proteins): Indicates whether the peptide sequence is unique to a specific protein or shared among several.
+- Mass difference: The difference in mass between the base and derived peptide due to modifications.
+- Time difference: Time difference in the detection or processing of the base and derived peptides.
+- dp_intensity: The intensity measurement of the derived dependent sequence in the assay.
+- dp/bp_intensities_ratio: The ratio of intensities between the dependent and base peptide sequences.
+- log_intensities_ratio: The logarithm of the intensity ratio, providing a normalized measure of intensity changes.

 ## Note

 Please ensure that the scripts are run with the correct parameters and that the input data files are appropriately formatted and located in the `data` directory.
 This ensures that the results generated are accurate and consistent with the expected outputs provided here.